RuiOliveira83/MP2_Translation-Game/README.md

 This website has 2 pages: **Home** and **Game**.
 Both pages share the same **Header**.

 The **Header** has 2 Modals:
-- a modal with a contact form where the user can leave a message or sugestion;
+- a modal with a contact form where the user can leave a message or suggestion;
 - a modal with the game rules.

 The **Home** page is where the user can select the game mode.
 The easy mode has 4 different options: Portuguese, Swedish, French and German.
-The hard game mode has one one option: Random, where the language will be randomly selected for each new word.
+The hard game mode has only one option: Random, where the language will be randomly selected for each new word.

 The **Game** page includes a section with the score, the top score and the timer.
 Below that there is the word to be translated.
-After that there is the information about the mode selected.
-On the bottom of the game area there are 4 different words, one of them will be the correct translation.
+After that, there is information about the mode selected.
+At the bottom of the game area, there are 4 different words, one of them will be the correct translation.